SES

 Cross-service delivery

-• SES -> SNS / EventBridge — Send/delivery/bounce/complaint events fan out via configured event destinations
+• SES -> SNS / EventBridge / Kinesis Data Streams / Kinesis Data Firehose / CloudWatch — Send/delivery/bounce/complaint/click/open/reject/rendering-failure events fan out via configured event destinations

-• SES Inbound -> S3 / SNS / Lambda — Receipt rules evaluate and execute actions on inbound mail
+• SES Inbound -> S3 / SNS / Lambda / Bounce / AddHeader / Stop / Workmail — Receipt rules evaluate and execute every supported action type

 Why this matters